 What is the Patient Protection and Affordable Care Act (PPACA)?

-– and it is in the forefront of everyone’s minds.
-Businesses, large and small, have many questions regarding the 2,400-page Patient Protection and Affordable Care Act, (PPACA) signed into law on March 23, 2010.
-This complicated legislation has made sweeping changes to our country’s health care system and will impose many new requirements and mandates for employer-sponsored health care coverage.
+Signed into law on March 23, 2010, this complicated legislation has made sweeping changes to our country’s health care system and imposes many new requirements and mandates for employer-sponsored health care coverage.
 Many of these provisions are geared toward expanding access to health care coverage through a mix of incentives for private insurance and a dramatic expansion of public programs.

 In general, the law requires individuals to purchase health coverage and for employers with over 50 employees to provide it or face penalties.
 The law sets standards for essential health benefits for plans available through state-run insurance exchanges, and provides premium and cost-sharing assistance to individuals with incomes below 400 percent of poverty.
 The law also provides small business tax credits for certain small businesses.

-Many reform changes are already in place.
-But the biggest change came on October 1, 2013 — opening day of the nation’s Health Insurance Marketplace, which will change the landscape as to how you as a small employer will offer and purchase health insurance, such as:
+On October 1, 2013, the nation’s Health Insurance Marketplace opened, which changed the landscape as to how you as a small employer offers and purchases health insurance, such as:

-- Qualified individuals and small businesses will be able to purchase private health insurance through the Health Insurance Marketplace, also known as an exchange.
+- Qualified individuals and small businesses can purchase private health insurance through the Health Insurance Marketplace, also known as an exchange.
 This insurance must cover a range of essential benefits that were not always covered in the past.

 - Coverage sold through the new marketplaces to individuals and small businesses include a range of types, from the lowest-cost bronze plans that have the highest deductibles to higher-premium gold or platinum plans, where you pay fewer out-of-pocket costs.